 The better your teen looks coming out of high school compared to the next guy who is applying for the same program, the better their chances for getting that job or higher rank or whatever!

-Isn’t this common sense?
+Isn’t a lot of this common sense?

-A lot of it is common sense.
+A lot of it IS common sense.
 When we first started out in these teen years with our oldest, the amount of things that we did not know was overwhelming.

 This book was born out of frustration with not knowing what to ask or even who to ask about parenting teens or how to get ready for college.
 Counselors at high schools are awesome, but totally overworked.
 They are also usually trying to help those kids with no support systems in place.